Why Do Birds Bite? | ParrotsLove

 Could it be YOU??

-Our pet birds are very responsive to how we feel when we approach them.
-They pick it up if we’re stressed out, nervous, or dissatisfied.
-The worst we can do is approach them when we’re nervous/stressed.
-They will feel it, and it will give rise to fear and apprehension.
-Birds don’t have a lot of moments to THINK and will most probably react with a fast bite.
+Our beloved birds are particularly sensitive to our emotions when we approach them.
+They notice if we are stressed, nervous, or unsatisfied.
+The worst thing we can do is approach them while we are frightened or stressed.
+They will feel it, which will cause worry and apprehension.
+Birds don’t have much time to think and will most likely react with a quick bite.

-Another way that we can CAUSE parrots to turn into biters is if we use our hands to punish them.
-For instance, if we use our hands to shoot them away or, worse still, to throw items in or out of them (to “shut them up” or prevent bad conduct).
-The next time we want to deal with them after that, they don’t understand whether our hands approach them in a friendly way, or whether we want to punish them or drive them away.
+We can also cause parrots to become bites by punishing them with our hands.
+For example, if we use our hands to shoot them away or, worse, toss objects into or out of them (to “shut them up” or prevent undesirable behavior).
+The next time we deal with them, they are unsure if our hands are approaching them in a friendly manner or whether we are punishing or driving them away.

 Teach them that hands are something good.